 Minister Morrison dismissed criticism of the decision to transfer the group to Nauru, saying the government has been clear about its offshore detention policy.

-"At the end of the day people [that arrive by boats] don't end up in Australia.
+"At the end of the day people don't end up in Australia.
 The government has a strong will on these issues and that will continue."

 Asylum seeker transfer condemned as 'cowardly'